Introduction to Python

 def funcion():passfuncion()

-A function can call itself, this is called function recursion or function recursion.
+A function can call itself, this is called recursion or function recursivity.

-For example, we can use this quality to calculate the factorial of a number
+For example, we can use this property to calculate the factorial of a number.

 120

-There are a number of functions already defined in Python that can be used, for example the abs()
+There is a series of predefined functions in Python that can be used, such as the abs()

 abs(-5)